scalar-labs/scalardb/docs/two-phase-commit-transactions.md

               try {
                 t.rollback();
               } catch (RollbackException e) {
                 // Rolling back the transaction failed.
-Because the transaction should eventually recover,
+The transaction should eventually recover,
-                // you don't need to do anything further.
+                // so you don't need to do anything further.
 You can simply log the occurrence here.
               }
             });
   }